JCVenterInstitute/LinearDisplay/README.md

 ## Included Files

 ### LinearDisplay.pl
-PDF manual including screen shots and usage guides for both the command line and the web interface for PanACEA
+A PERL script that generates publication quality linear genetic (e.g., open reading frame (ORF) maps) in XFig format.

 ### DisplayFunctions.pm
-Shell script to run the scripts required to build the PanACEA web pages for the example data
+A PERL module that provides essential subroutines for drawing linear genetic maps with LinearDisplay.pl.

 ### Foundation.pm
-Directory containing the example PanACEA data derived from the PanOCT run on the 19 Acinetobacter genomes:
+A PERL module that handles options and the help menu for LinearDisplay.pl

 ### global_structures.ph
-Compressed file containing the multi-file output of the PanACEA run on Enterobactor cited in Chan et al 2016.
+Sets-up the global hash structures as well as default values for many variables used by LinearDisplay.pl and DisplayFunctions.pm.

 ### examples_dir
-Compressed file containing the multi-file output of the PanACEA run on Acinetobacter genomes in the example files
+A directory containing three directories of example data for generating linear figures.

 ## Dependencies

-**The following is a list of required Perl modules used by LinearDisplay.pl:**
+**The following is a list of required PERL modules used by LinearDisplay.pl:**

 	FindBin			: Available from https://metacpan.org/pod/FindBin
 	Math::Round		: Available from https://metacpan.org/pod/Math::Round